 In many ways the phycosphere is the aquatic analogue to the widely studied rhizosphere (Text Box 1), where microorganisms interact with plants in terrestrial ecosystems (Fig. 1).
 The rhizosphere is the narrow zone adjacent to a plant root that is enriched in organic substrates exuded by the plant into the surrounding soil, and is considered one of the most complex ecological interfaces on the planet39.
 This zone harbours high numbers of microorganisms that exploit the elevated concentrations of labile organic material near to the plant root, while at the same time often influencing the plant’s nutrient uptake and growth40.
 The best known interactions within the rhizosphere involve endosymbiotic associations between legumes and Rhizobia, which form anoxic root nodules where they fix nitrogen; and arbuscular mycorrhizal fungi, which colonize the roots of most vascular plants, increasing the plants’ access to water and phosphorus41.

 Although most marine bacteria do not commonly form endosymbioses with phytoplankton, some striking similarities exist between the phycosphere and the rhizosphere (Fig. 2).
 First, phytoplankton and plant roots both radically alter the chemical environment in their immediate vicinity.
 They modify oxygen and pH levels and release a large array of organic compounds1,39, some of which can be detected and metabolised by bacteria37,41,42.
 Second, chemotaxis plays a central role at both interfaces.
 Root exudates stimulate the motility of soil bacteria and enable microbial colonization of the rhizosphere39, while marine bacteria exhibit chemotaxis towards a range of phytoplankton exudates37,42-44, which may similarly enable colonization of the phycosphere.
 Third, some of the microorganisms associated with the two environments are phylogenetically similar.
-Plant-growth-promoting rhizobacteria produce phytostimulators (Text Box 1 nitrogen, phosphorus, hormones and volatile compounds) that improve plant growth45 and some of these bacteria, such as Rhizobium and Sphingomonas, have been widely identified in green algae cultures46.
+Plant-growth-promoting rhizobacteria produce phytostimulators (Text Box 1; e.g. biologically-available sources of nitrogen, phosphorus, hormones and volatile compounds) that improve plant growth45 and some of these bacteria, such as Rhizobium and Sphingomonas, have been widely identified in green algae cultures46.
 Fourth, some of the chemical ‘currencies’ exchanged are identical between the two cases.
 Besides primary metabolites such as sugars and amino acids, some more specific chemicals, including the organosulfur compounds dimethylsulfoniopropionate (DMSP) and 2,3-dihydroxypropane-1-sulfonate (DHPS), can be released at both interfaces and metabolised by bacteria12,47 (Fig. 2).

 FIGURE 2: